vedala/jekyll-comments/README.md

 ## Update your `_config.yml` with server details

-You will need to update your blog's `config.yml` with two pieces of information about comment submissions server:
+You will need to update your blog's `_config.yml` with two pieces of information about comment submissions server:

 * `comment_server`
 * `service_token`

 ### Localhost deployment

-If you are testing your comment system locally, your `_config.yml` will look something like this after the update:
+If you are testing the commenting system locally, your `_config.yml` will look something like this after the update:

 ```